Digitaliko/sendvelo/_bmad-output/USER_RESEARCH_REPORT.md

-# Approval Workflow Pain Points: User Research Report for SendVelo
+# Approval Workflow Pain Points: User Research Report for Thumbway

 **Bottom Line:** Users overwhelmingly struggle with **scattered feedback across email/Slack/tools** (92% cite approval delays as the main cause of missed deadlines), **multi-stakeholder coordination chaos** (65% of marketers lose over a day weekly chasing feedback), and **terrible mobile experiences** that force desktop-bound approvals.
 The market opportunity is clear: no tool has solved "email approval hell" effectively, and ChatGPT-native approval routing is virtually non-existent.
-For SendVelo, the winning formula is **mobile-first, Slack-native, AI-powered approval routing** at the **$9-29/month** freelancer price point or **$50-100/month** flat-rate for teams.
+For Thumbway, the winning formula is **mobile-first, Slack-native, AI-powered approval routing** at the **$9-29/month** freelancer price point or **$50-100/month** flat-rate for teams.

 ---